Casey Fossum: Tampa Bay Devil Rays (2005–2007)

-Before the 2005 season, Fossum was traded to the Tampa Bay Devil Rays for outfielder José Cruz Jr.

-In 2006, Fossum was 6-6, with a 5.33 ERA in 25 starts.
+Before the 2005 season, Fossum was traded to the Tampa Bay Devil Rays for outfielder José Cruz Jr. In 2006, Fossum was 6-6, with a 5.33 ERA in 25 starts.

 On August 10, 2007, the Devil Rays released Fossum.
 At the time of his release, his ERA was 7.70 in 40 games.

-2007, San Diego Padres
+San Diego Padres (2007)

-Fossum signed a minor league contract with the San Diego Padres on August 22, but never pitched for them.
+Fossum signed a minor league contract with the San Diego Padres on August 22, 2007 but never pitched for them in the majors.

-2008, Detroit Tigers
+Detroit Tigers

 On January 24, 2008, Fossum signed a minor-league contract with an invitation to spring training with the Pittsburgh Pirates.
-At the end of spring training, he declined his assignment to the minor leagues and elected to become a free agent.
-On April 9, 2008, Fossum signed a minor league contract with the Detroit Tigers.
-On June 3, his contract was purchased by the Tigers, after the DFA of right-handed pitcher Francisco Cruceta, and he was added to the active roster.
+At the end of spring training, he declined his assignment to the minors and elected free agency.
+On April 8, Fossum signed a minor league contract with the Detroit Tigers.
+On June 3, his contract was purchased by the Tigers, after designating pitcher Francisco Cruceta, and he was added to the active roster.
+Fossum had a 5.66 ERA in 31 games for the Tigers.

-2009, New York Mets
+New York Mets, New York Yankees, and Chicago Cubs (2009)

 On January 16, 2009, Fossum signed a minor league contract with the New York Mets.
 He pitched three innings for the Mets, allowing one run, and was then designated for assignment.

-2009, New York Yankees

-On May 2, 2009, Fossum signed a minor league contract with the New York Yankees, making his first start for the Triple-A Scranton/Wilkes-Barre Yankees that day.
+On May 2, Fossum signed a minor league contract with the New York Yankees, making his first start for the Triple-A Scranton/Wilkes-Barre Yankees that day.
 On June 24, Fossum opted out of his contract and became a free agent.

-2009, Chicago Cubs

-On July 3, 2009, Fossum signed a minor league contract with the Chicago Cubs.
+On July 3, Fossum signed a minor league contract with the Chicago Cubs.

+Hanshin Tigers (2010)

+Fossum pitched for the Hansin Tigers of Nippon Professional Baseball in 2010, going 2–5 with a 5.72 ERA in 12 starts.

-2011, New York Mets
+New York Mets (second stint) (2011)

 On February 9, 2011, Fossum signed a contract with the New York Mets.
+He pitched in 9 games in Triple-A.

-2012, Baltimore Orioles
+Baltimore Orioles (2012)

 On February 2, 2012, Fossum signed a minor league contract with the Baltimore Orioles.
 He was released on April 16.

-2015, Lancaster Barnstormers
+Lancaster Barnstormers (2015)

-On May 19, 2015, after 3 years out of baseball, Fossum signed with the Lancaster Barnstormers of the Atlantic League of Professional Baseball.
-In 2 starts for Lancaster, he posted an 0-1 record and 4.91 ERA with 4 strikeouts across 3 2/3 innings pitched.
-Fossum became a free agent following the season.
+On May 19, 2015, after three years out of baseball, Fossum signed with the Lancaster Barnstormers of the Atlantic League of Professional Baseball.
+In two starts for Lancaster, he had an 0–1 record and 4.91 ERA with 4 strikeouts across 3 2/3 innings pitched.
+He became a free agent following the season.